 Zinhle was struggling to pay for her transport to and from university.
 We have agreed to pay her basic fees, transport, food and sundries for the year.
-She has over 2 further years of study to complete.

 We are delighted to be able to help these lovely, promising young women who have worked so hard.